OregonDogPAC/OregonDogPAC.github.io/index.markdown

 ##Oregon Dog Political Action Committee

-Oregon Dog Political Action Committee supports political candidates that work for the humane treatment of our companion pets.
-Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae.
+We represents all of the needs of our animal friends, not just the headline grabbing issues.
+Animal rescue groups do a phenomenal job but just don't have the capability to change the root causes of  many of our regions animal abuse problems.
+Cities all across America have embraced the no-kill agenda, including Los Angeles, Austin, and Reno!
+Why can't Portland?

+Our elected leaders understand the power of voters who unite- using their voices and pocket books.
+We hope you will join us in fighting for animals.
+You are the key to their success.

-##Oregon Gives You $50 To Give To A Charity Of Your Choice.
+##Oregon Gives You $50 To Give To A Political Action Committee Of Your Choice.

 <p>
 <br />